openimis/openimis_docs/user_manual/insuree_policies/payment_plans.rst

         `Additional parameters for the Calculation rule Payment: Capitation`

     Claim Type

         Here you can select for which claims this payment plan is valid.
 The options are All, Hospital/In-patient and None-hospital/Out-patient

     Level 1

         Here a user can define the first level.
 Options are Hospital, Dispensary and Health center.

     Sublevel 1

         Here a user can define the first sublevel.
 Options are District and Region

     Level 2

         Here a user can define the second level.
 Options are Hospital, Dispensary and Health center.

     Sublevel 2

         Here a user can define the second sublevel.
-Options are District and Region
+Options are payment_newDistrict and Region

     Level 3

         Here a user can define the third level.
 Options are Hospital, Dispensary and Health center.

     Sublevel 3

         Here a user can define the third sublevel.
 Options are District and Region

     Level 4

         Here a user can define the fourth level.
 Options are Hospital, Dispensary and Health center.

     Sublevel 4

         Here a user can define the fourth sublevel.
 Options are District and Region

     Share Contribution
-        Enter the valid integer from 0 to 100 to define the percentage (%) of the share of allocated contribution for given insurance product and the period specified.

-    Weight Population
-        Enter the valid integer from 0 to 100 to define the percentage (%) of the number of population living in catchment area of the individual health facility.

-    Weight number families
-        Enter the valid integer from 0 to 100 to define the percentage (%) of the numebr of families living in the catchment area of the individual health facility.

-    Weight number insure population
-        Enter the valid integer from 0 to 100 to define the percentage (%) of the numner of insured population by given insurance product and living in the catchment area of the individual health facility.
+        Enter the valid integer from 0 to 100 to define the percentage (%) of the share of allocated contribution for given insurance product and the period specified. payment_newentage (%) of the numner of insured population by given insurance product and living in the catchment area of the individual health facility.

     Weight number insured families

         Enter the valid integer from 0 to 100 to define the percentage (%) of the numner of insured families by given insurance product and living in the catchment area of the individual health facility.

     Weight number visits

         Enter the valid integer from 0 to 100 to define the percentage (%) of the number of contacts of insured by given insurace product and living in the catchment area of the individual health facility.

     Weight amount adjusted

         Enter the valid integer from 0 to 100 to define the percentage (%) of the adjusted amount on claims for insured by given insurance product and living in the catchment area of the individual health facility.

     ..
 Note::